rockettheme/docs/Docs/joomla/templates/spectral/demo.md

 * [RokNavMenu][roknavmenu]
 * [RokBooster][rokbooster]

-All of these extensions are included with the Spectral RocketLauncher, and can be downloaded and installed individually by going to the RocketTheme website.
+Many of these extensions are included with the Spectral RocketLauncher, and can be downloaded and installed individually by going to the RocketTheme website.

 Recreating the Front Page
 -----